 Then we verify user content and keywords to make sure that you are using your primary keywords in your content.
 This allows both users and search engines to relate your content with their searches.
-We look at content structure to make sure that content flows.
+We look at the content structure to make sure that content flows.
 We don’t want a 2,000+ block of letters – that’s not good for users and so search engines will decide against it, too.

 We make sure that you are not cannibalizing your keywords.
 This is when more than one page is trying to rank for the same keywords.
 We look for duplicate content in meta descriptions to make sure that you have a good description of your pages in search results.

 It’s important to take advantage of internal linking whenever possible, internal linking is simply adding a link to a related post, or page between posts and pages, this creates a better experience with users finding more of your content, and it also gives Google the idea that we have more content to support what we’re talking about.
-Most likely we have related content all over your website, or a page that gives more detailed information about a certain topic that is mentioned in a page.
+Most likely we have related content all over your website or a page that gives more detailed information about a certain topic that is mentioned in a page.

 We check that you are describing the different pieces of your content or pages by using HTML Markup.
-We prefer and recommend Schema Markup, which is a series of tags that improves how search engines interpret and represent the content in your pages in search engine results.
+We prefer and recommend Schema Markup, which is a series of tags that improve how search engines interpret and represent the content in your pages in search engine results.
 The last on-page elements we look for are Twitter Cards and Facebook Open-Graph Protocol.
 We want your brand to be represented equally everywhere.
 When a link is shared from your website to these social media channels, you can control which photos, videos, and other media are shown as well as the page information that is shown on the post by adding the markup code from these social media channels to your pages.

 Who doesn’t like to be popular?
 And although sometimes the most popular sites aren’t the most useful, they influence people and attract the most attention.
 In order to verify your popularity, we check a few different metrics.
 The most simple one is to see if your traffic has increased over time.
 We check Google Analytics to learn about the traffic behavior year-over-year, has your traffic increased?
 Are you getting referral traffic?
 These are some of the questions that we answer with this.